akladyous/blogposts/posts/understanding-scopes-in-rails.md

 date: 2022-06-09
 pubDate: 2022-06-09
 tags: ['ruby on rails', 'active model']
-description:
-  'Unlock Rails Scopes: Efficiently filter, sort, and group data in your application.
-Use scopes for organized and D.R.Y.
-ActiveRecord calls, ensuring fast and precise results.'
+description: Unlock Rails Scopes Efficiently to filter, sort, and group data in your application.
 ---

 ## Understanding Scopes in Rails